Five million people visit Sagrada Familia in Barcelona every year.

-They cite lack of time and money (yes, you need to pay extra to go up the Sagrada Familia Towers) as the reason.
+They cite a lack of time and money (you need to pay extra to go up the Sagrada Familia Towers).

-If you aren’t in a hurry and if you are not on a budget, we highly recommend going up the tower – it is totally worth it.
+If you aren’t in a hurry and not on a budget, we highly recommend going up the tower – it is totally worth it.

-While the interior of Sagrada Familia is amazing, the exterior when viewed from one of the towers is equally beautiful.
+While the interior of Sagrada Familia is impressive, the exterior, when viewed from one of the towers, is equally beautiful.